mshultin/CST276SRS00/REPORT.md

-Name: <Your name here>
+Name: Mark Hultin

-Unresolved Issues: Place your unresolved issues here.
-Include things you tried to resolve them.
+Unresolved Issues: No unresolved issues

-Notes: The more concise and detailed the notes, the better the grade.
+Notes: Due to Visual Studio 2017 SDK version issues, the solution had to be retargeted to the current SDK (from 10.0.16299.0, to 10.0.17134.0).
+Thank you, Professor Besser for the retargeting tutuorial.

 ###